 How much will tickets cost to bring my class to The Mob Museum?

 School groups may tour The Mob Museum for a discounted ticket price of $8/student.
 One chaperone is required for every 10 students.
 Chaperones will be charged the student rate of $8.

 How far in advance should I schedule a field trip?

-Please schedule all field trips that include workshops no less than 21 days in
+Please schedule all field trips at least 7 days in advance.

 What forms of payment are accepted when booking a field trip?